Pasteurization Process - Types, Procedure, Myths, and Facts

 What Are the Myths and Facts About Milk and Its Pasteurization?

-Like all other famous things, the process of pasteurization also comes with a list of myths and facts.
-They are as follows:
+Like all other famous things, pasteurization also includes a list of myths and facts.

 • Lactose intolerance and allergies are caused by both raw milk and pasteurized milk.
-The pasteurization process has no role in these reactions as they are caused by sensitivity to milk proteins.
+The pasteurization process has no role in these reactions, as they are caused by sensitivity to milk proteins.

 • The nutritional content and value of the milk remain unaffected by pasteurization.